 The spawning stock biomass (SSB) of saithe in the North Sea and West of Scotland areas peaked during the gadoid outburst (see page 3), after which it declined to about 1990.
 Over the last 40 years the SSB has fluctuated about a long-term average.

-The fishing mortality rate (F) for saithe has generally declined over the last 35 years, having increased during and after the gadoid outburst.
-Although it has increased in recent years it remains relatively low in historical terms.
+The fishing mortality rate (F) for saithe has generally declined after the mid-1980s and has fluctuated since about 2000 about a level that is relatively low in historical terms.

 Whiting